cogentcore/core/docs/content/render.md

 On most platforms (desktop, mobile), the standard rasterization uses our version of the [rasterx](https://github.com/srwiley/rasterx) Go-based rasterizer, which extensive testing has determined to be significantly faster than other Go-based alternatives, and for most GUI rendering cases, is fast enough to not be a major factor in overall updating time.
 Nevertheless, we will eventually explore a WebGPU based implementation based on the highly optimized [vello](https://github.com/linebender/vello) framework in Rust (see [jello](https://github.com/dominikh/jello) for a Go port).

-On the web browser (`js` platform), we take advantage of the standardized, typically GPU-optimized rendering provided by the html canvas element (see [[doc:paint/renderers/htmlcanvas]]).
+On the web (`js` platform), we take advantage of the standardized, typically GPU-optimized rendering provided by the html canvas element (see [[doc:paint/renderers/htmlcanvas]]).
 This is significantly faster than earlier versions of Cogent Core that uploaded Go-rendered images, and provides a hardware-accelerated rendering speed often faster than the desktop platform.
 This includes text rendering which requires a careful integration of Go and web-based mechanisms to perform internationalized text shaping (see [[doc:text/shaped/shapers/shapedjs]]).

 ## Core Scene and Widget rendering logic